The art of leadership: finding the best leadership style

 - Effective in crises or time-critical projects.

-- Suitable for clear goals and known work processes.
+- Suitable for clear objectives and known work processes.

 - Quick decision-making and clear responsibilities.

-In contrast to the authoritarian leadership style, the democratic leadership style involves employees in decisions and planning processes.
+Unlike authoritarian leadership styles, democratic management styles involve employees in decisions and planning processes.
 There is open communication and ideas are discussed together.
-As a result, all team members are involved on an equal footing and some of the responsibility for tasks is transferred to them.
+As a result, all team members are involved on an equal footing, and some responsibility for tasks is transferred to them.
 This can increase employee satisfaction, but can also lead to somewhat longer decision-making processes.

 Practical application:

-- Well-suited for creative projects and innovative solutions.
+- Well suited to creative projects and innovative solutions.

 - Promotes teamwork and participative decision-making.